-Parameter Description New Firmware Location Type in the location of the new firmware or click "Browse" to find it.
-Browse Click "Browse" to find the new firmware.
-Upgrade Click "Upgrade" to begin the upgrade process.
-After the router is restarted, the process is completed.
-It might take several minutes, don't power off the router during upgrading.
+Parameter Description Upgrade Click "Upgrade" to begin the upgrade processes or backup file restoring processes.
+After the router is restarted, the processes are completed.
+It might take several minutes, don't power off the router during upgrading or restoring.

 5.5.4.
 System Restart